richardjonesnz/moodle-mod_simplelesson/README.md

 NOTE: If you are using Moodle 3.5 to 3.11 this may not be the droid you are looking for.
 Please use the repo marked moodle_mod_simplelesson.
 Apologies for any confusion.

 To upgrade
 ==========
-If you have an existing installation then:
+If you have an existing installation of Simple Lesson v 1 then:

 1. Upgrade to Moodle 4 and do not copy the existing plugin code to Moodle 4.
 2. Install this code to moodle/mod/simplelesson.